howbuildingsfail/hbf-rig/trset1/README.md

 it's all going into landfill

+too many wankers, plastic
+feelings, and not enough control

 ##10: Climate Denial

-- Get rid of the high-pitched D bit
+- DONE: Get rid of the high-pitched D bit